What are Cards for Fair Credit?

 Annual Fees

 Even though annual fees are the most prominent cost of these cards, it can be a good idea to have a card that has one.
-If all the other fees and interests are minimal, you can get a card with an annual fee.
-On the other hand, if a card has annual fees and other fees that directly affect you, avoid getting a card with an annual fee.
-(See cards without annual fee)
+If all the other fees and interest rates are minimal, you can consider a card with an annual fee.
+On the other hand, if a card has annual fees or other fees that directly affect you, consider avoiding cards with annual fees.
+(See cards without an annual fee)

 Rewards and 0% Interest